Tahani1111/Banking-Clients-Dataset-Analysis/README.md

 ![](housing.png)

 ## What are the methods to contact with clients?
-The graph shows a bar chart comparing the number of contacts with clients through different channels.
+The bar chart compares the number of contacts with clients through different channels.
 ![](contacts.png)